kimfairhurst/rgrep/README.md

 rgrep
 ========

-Creates a simplified version of grep, a UNIX utility that searches for patterns in text files (C).
+<b>Creates a simplified version of grep, a UNIX utility that searches for patterns in text files (C). </b>

 Uses the following special rules:
 1) . (period):	Matches any character (including newlines or spaces). <br>
 2) + (plus sign):	The preceding character may appear 1 or more times (in other words, the preceding character can be repeated several times in a row).
 Note that this means the pattern ".+" can match any non-empty string. <br>
 3) ? (question mark):	The preceding character may appear between 0 and 1 times (in other words, the preceding character is optional). <br>